 (You might remember this part included the temple guards that would pop out of nowhere and scare the crap out of the kids.
-The contestants could save themselves with a full pendant of life.)
+The contestants could escape them by handing over a full Pendant of Life.)

-Look at that!
-Twelve kids invited on to a show, and within a minute four of them are sent packing, then a few minutes later four more.
+Look at that.
+Twelve kids invited to compete on a show, and within a minute four of them are sent packing.
+Then a few minutes later four more.
 The Hunger Games Cornucopia isn’t that efficient.
-You only had a 50/50 shot to get to the fun stuff.
+Contestants only had a 50/50 shot to get to the fun stuff.
 (Unless you consider answering multiple-choice questions about an easily understood story that you just heard “fun.”)

-So while the kids that did make it to the temple and actually won a vacation or a trip to Space Camp (the single most exciting phrase for kids of the 90s), you can’t merely judge the overall team performances by that metric.
+So while some kids made it to the temple and actually won either a vacation or a trip to Space Camp (the single most exciting phrase for kids of the 90s), you can’t judge overall team performances only by that metric.
 It would be like saying that Yankees back-up catcher Charlie Silvera, who was a part of six World Series championship teams during his career, was a better player than Hall-of-Famer Ken Griffey Jr., who won zero.

 The regular season has to count.
 Getting a chance to spend some quality time on the show has to count.
 Not being the goobers….err, unfortunate kids…that were instantly eliminated has to count.